What happens in circuits? (5-11)

 The bulb lights up very quickly as the circuit is completed.
 The situation flips from one steady state, where there is very little happening, to a steady state, where the bulb is glowing, very quickly.
 We're going to suggest that you concentrate on the steady state, where the bulb is glowing steadily.

 What's needed is a way of thinking about electric circuits that allows you to reason about what's going on inside them (inside the battery, wires and bulb).
 You can see the effect of what's going on (the bulb lighting up); what is needed is a model for the electric circuit to support you as you help children who want to explore this process.

-Most of this Physics Narrative collection of resources is for your benefit, as there is just too much here for primary-aged pupils.
+Most of this Physics Narrative is for your benefit, and there is just too much here for primary-age children.